2022 Year in Review: Part II

 In late September, the Council Bluffs Community School District Board of Education on Tuesday awarded a contract to Midwest DCM of Omaha for the Kanesville Learning Center renovation project.

-Kanesville is currently housed in the former Washington Elementary School building at 207 Scott St., which has been critized as being in poor condition.
+Kanesville is currently housed in the former Washington Elementary School building at 207 Scott St., which has been criticized as being in poor condition.

 The renovation project will include moving the main entrance to the doors on the southwest corner of the building, relocating offices to that area and creating a secure entryway that funnels visitors through the office.
 A room on the lower level will be converted into the cafeteria, and some classrooms will be moved.